 A litigator with 15 years of courtroom experience and a background in environmental law and policy, Jess brings a proven track record of taking on and achieving successful results in a wide array of complex challenges, with emphasis on disputes arising under the Endangered Species Act, NEPA, the Clean Water Act, CERCLA, and state analogues.

 In her environmental and natural resource practice, Jess represents public and private clients under a multitude of federal and state laws.
 She has successfully argued before and tried cases in the Ninth Circuit Court of Appeals; the U.S. District Courts for the Districts of Alaska, Colorado, District of Columbia, New Mexico, Nevada, Oregon, Texas, and the Western and Eastern Districts of Washington; superior courts across Washington State; and the Washington State Environmental and Land Use Hearings Boards.
-In addition to cost recovery actions, Jess has defended renewable energy project permits against ESA, MMPA, APA, and NEPA challenges, and ensured regulatory compliance of developments, water diversion operations, commercial fishing, and other natural resource-dependent activities.
-She also participates in rulemaking proceedings and pursued regulatory challenges on behalf of commercial fishing operations under the Magnuson-Stevens Act.
-Outside the courtroom, she has negotiated settlements in complex multi-party cases and regularly advises clients on regulatory compliance, environmental liabilities in property transactions, water rights, and a variety of natural resource and wildlife permitting matters.
+Jess has prosecuted numerous cost recovery actions and defended renewable energy project permits against ESA, MMPA, APA, and NEPA challenges, and ensured regulatory compliance of developments, water diversion operations, fishing, and other natural resource-dependent activities.
+She also participates in rulemaking proceedings and has pursued regulatory challenges under the Magnuson-Stevens Act and other federal laws.
+Outside the courtroom, Jess negotiates settlements in complex multi-party cases and regularly advises clients on regulatory compliance, environmental liabilities in property transactions, water rights, permitting, and a variety of natural resource and wildlife matters.

-- Represents cities in Washington State in actions against U.S. Department of Defense and chemical manufacturers for contamination of water systems by perfluorinated compounds (“PFAS”), including in the Aqueous Film-Forming Foams Products Liability Multi-District Litigation in the U.S. District Court for the District of South Carolina.
+- Represents multiple cities and water districts in actions against U.S. Department of Defense (“DOD”) and chemical manufacturers for contamination of public water systems by perfluorinated compounds (“PFAS”), including in the Aqueous Film-Forming Foams Products Liability Multi-District Litigation in the U.S. District Court for the District of South Carolina.

 - Represents Pulitzer Prize-winning independent news media company in environmental cost recovery litigation in U.S. District Court for the W.D.
-Washington and the Ninth Circuit.
+Washington and the Ninth Circuit, and in insurance coverage litigation.

-- Represented irrigation districts in southern Oregon in multi-year ESA Section 7 consultation on large Bureau of Reclamation project, culminating in effective mitigation of potential adverse ecological impacts and a “no jeopardy” biological opinion.
+- Represented Oregon water districts in multi-year ESA Section 7 consultation on large Bureau of Reclamation project, culminating in effective mitigation of potential adverse ecological impacts and a “no jeopardy” biological opinion.